yappy-yum/car-sales-java/README.md

 a simple car sales management system built using only Java language

+> **⚠️ Disclaimer:** <br>
+> This project is solely for demonstration purposes only.
+The code has not been properly audited or tested for production use.
+Use it at your own risk.

 ## 🎯 Requirements

 - [JDK](https://www.oracle.com/java/technologies/downloads/): Java SE Development Kit